 John Cascone, Xeniaformae, 2022, chemical prints on photographic paper.
 Photo credit: Alessia Calzecchi

 Jacopo Natoli, Corticale - Scan, 2022, sequential drawings-scan, 24, 12, 2 fps, loop, video HD.
 Photo credit: Alessia Calzecchi

 With the exhibition “Il giardino libernautico” Fondazione Baruchello inaugurates the sixth edition of the Summer Show project, organized with Estate Romana.
 After the success of 2021 edition, Fondazione Baruchello again invited an artist, for this edition Elena Bellantoni, to conceive and curate an exhibition project.

-“Il giardino libernautico”, curated in collaboration with Niccolò Giacomazzi and Benedetta Monti, invited by the artist, is a collective exhibition that develops around issues that are increasingly urgent to consider: the relationship with nature, the landscape and the care as responsible action towards the ecosystem.
+“Il giardino libernautico” (The libernautical garden), curated in collaboration with Niccolò Giacomazzi and Benedetta Monti, invited by the artist, is a collective exhibition that develops around issues that are increasingly urgent to consider: the relationship with nature, the landscape, and the care, as responsible action towards the ecosystem.

-The artists return the results of their research to the exhibition, with the production of unpublished works and site-specific, created starting right from the residence in the spaces and garden of Fondazione Baruchello.
+The artists return the results of their research to the exhibition, and with the production of unpublished works and site-specific, started creating right from the residence in the spaces and garden of Fondazione Baruchello.

 During the opening day, Fondazione hosted a performance related to John Cascone’s work: a group of performers experienced the effects of Xeniaformae by feigning a slight drowsiness caused by prolonged observation of the plants.

 A Public Program of meetings accompanied the exhibition project.